 Beautiful gemstones certainly make wonderful centerpieces for rings, for both men and women.
 But it is also true that rings are not the preferred type of jewelry for many gem-lovers.
-Whether it is because a ring interferes with their work or they simply prefer the look and feel of a bracelet, necklace or pendant, pair of earring or cufflinks, alternative gemstone jewelry is more popular than it has been in decades.
+Whether it is because a ring interferes with their work, or they simply prefer the look and feel of a bracelet, necklace or pendant, or a pair of earring or cufflinks, alternative gemstone jewelry is more popular than it has been in decades.

 Why not consider a pair of lovely earrings featuring your girlfriend’s or wife’s birthstone for her upcoming birthday?
 Perhaps your guy would prefer a rich garnet or emerald ring instead of a colorless diamond for the gift you are considering.
-A dazzling sapphire or ruby pendant on a quality gold chain will turn heads at least as often as a diamond.
+A dazzling sapphire or ruby pendant on a quality gold chain will turn heads as often as a diamond.
 Diamonds require quite a bit of light to truly sparkle, whereas colored gemstones exude their rich beauty in more varied lighting conditions.
 When a diamond is viewed from the side or observed in low-light settings – such as a candlelight dinner or a romantic moment by the fireplace, many times it will lack it's characteristic sparkle.
 A tanzanite, citrine, ruby or other gemstone will make effective use of the light and radiate magnificently from every angle.